sivakumar-kailasam/cli-guides/content/basic-use.md

 ### Example

 This command will make a component named `packing-list`.
-There will be three files created in the app: `packing-list.hbs` which will define what it looks like, `packing-list.js` with JavaScript code to handle user interaction, and an integration test file called `packing-list-test.js`.
+There will be three files created in the app: `packing-list.hbs` which will define what it looks like, `packing-list.js` with JavaScript code to handle user interaction, and an integration test (aka rendering test) file called `packing-list-test.js`.

 ```
 ember generate component packing-list